 Commuter students, also known 417 Hall, are a significant and valuable segment of the Evangel community.
-Special assistance, services, and activities are under the direction of a commuter coordinator (865-2815, x7938; office- Cantrell Student Union 205).
-Your coordinator and Commuter Advisory Council (CAC) are your links and primary go-to people when you have questions!
+Special assistance, services, and activities are under the direction of the Community Life Director (865-2815, x7317; office- Cantrell Student Union 203 & 205).
+Your Commuter Council is your link and primary go-to people when you have questions!

 - Announcements: To keep up with events, activities, and happenings on campus, see the bulletin boards across from the Community Life office, SU 203.
-Also, make sure to check the Hub & University email. - Commuter Advisory Council (CAC): Comprised of commuter students and the Commuter Coordinator (who serves as the advisor), your student leaders develop projects and create activities that meet the diverse needs of commuter students.
-To get involved or for questions, please contact the commuter coordinator. - Commuter Lounge: The Fireside Room, SU 2nd floor, is set up as a commuter lounge.
-Hours are: Monday-Friday, 8:00 a.m. - 6:00 p.m.
-This is a comfortable room where you can relax, study, and socialize.
-Outside of these hours, the room is available to book for meetings from the Student Activities Director. - Commuter Chapels: In addition to regular chapels (University chapels are Tues., Thurs., and Fri. mornings at 10:00 in Spence Chapel and smaller chapels, led by ministry students, on Mondays at 10:00 am in Seymour Chapel at AGTS), the CAC hosts Wednesday commuter chapels called The Sandbox, at 10 am.
-Your CAC will notify you about these.
-Make sure to check The Hub for opportunities and attendance tracking.
+Also, make sure to check Evangel Connect and University email. - Commuter Council: Comprised of commuter students and the Commuter Coordinator (who serves as the advisor), your student leaders develop projects and create activities that meet the diverse needs of commuter students.
+To get involved or for questions, please contact the Commuter Coordinator for details. - Commuter Lounge: The Fireside Room, SU 2nd floor, is set up as a commuter lounge.
+Hours are: Monday-Friday, 8:00 a.m.
+6:00 p.m.
+This is a comfortable room where current commuters and their guests eat and socialize.
+Outside of these hours, the room is available to reserve through EMS.
+There is a designated study area available for current commuter students and their guests in the 2nd floor of the Library.
+Ask for the location of this room at the front desk. - Commuter Devotions: In addition to university chapels, CROSSwalk Discipleship Leaders (DLs) hosts weekly commuter devotions.
 See complete statement on the Chapel Program.
-Students with certain conflicts (i.e., have no class before 12 pm, work full time, etc.) can apply for full or partial attendance exemptions.
-For prayer, contact a campus pastor. - Commuter Lunches: Once a month, the CAC hosts a complimentary lunch for you to meet other commuter students and become acquainted with services and resources.
-Be watching for these times. - Food Service for Commuters: For meals, snacks, and/or coffee on campus, you may pay cash as you go or purchase discounted block meal plans or CrusaderBucks.
+Students with certain conflicts (i.e., have no class before 12 pm, work full time, etc.) can apply for full or partial exemptions by contacting the Office for Chapel Experience. - Food Service for Commuters: For meals, snacks, and/or coffee on campus, you may pay cash as you go or purchase discounted block meal plans or EU Bucks.
 See Food Services in Section II C for details.
 For more information, go to your Student Portal or contact the Housing Director.
-Food is served in the dining hall (Cantrell Student Union, southeast entrance), Joust (SU, 2nd floor), and The Barracks Coffee Shop (SU, first floor lobby). - Intramural Sports: If you would like to participate in intramural sports on a commuter team, contact your Commuter Sports Representative or the Intramural Sports Coordinator (417-865-2815, x7287) for information. - Lockers: 1st floor of the Student Union, across from campus mailboxes, lockers are available at no charge. - Personal Emergencies: If you are ill for an extended time or have an emergency that will keep you out of classes, call the Student Development Office at 417-865-2815, ext.
+Food is served in the dining hall (Cantrell Student Union, southeast entrance), Joust (SU, 2nd floor), and The Barracks Coffee Shop (SU, first floor lobby). - Intramural Sports: If you would like to participate in intramural sports on a commuter team, contact your Commuter Sports Representative or the Intramural Sports Coordinator (417-865-2815, x7745) for information. - Lockers: 1st floor of the Student Union, across from campus mailboxes, lockers are available at no charge. - Personal Emergencies: If you are ill for an extended time or have an emergency that will keep you out of classes, call the Student Development Office at 417-865-2815, ext.
 7316.
 They will notify your professors. - Snow Days: To find out if class is cancelled, see Class Cancellation Notification. - Visiting in Residence Halls: All commuter students are responsible for knowing and abiding by the residence hall guidelines, when visiting a resident student.
 Commuters will be required to comply with all residence hall policies as detailed the Student Handbook.

-Note: All clip art used in these sections are copyright-free so no plagiarism occurred in the writing of this handbook ©
+Note: All clip art used in these sections are copyright-free, so no plagiarism occurred in the writing of this handbook.